acyclics/speech-to-speech-translator/README.md

 If you are using wired connection, simply comment out line 180 and 181.

 # Compiling on Linux/Unix
 When all adjustments and setups are complete, you can compile translate.cpp and begin using the speech-to-speech-translator.
 To compile, you must link the "include" and "lib" directory the "make install" commands made in.
+By default, linux has an "include" folder at /usr/local/include and a "lib" folder at /usr/local/lib.
+Moreover, depending on the c++ compiler, the include folder for c applications might be available at /usr/include/c++.
 The command to compile is as follow:
 ```
 g++ -Wall -I (path to c's include folder) -I (path to user's include folder) -L (path to user's lib folder) -lpthread translate.cpp -o translate
 ```